Hi all, here’s wishing you a very Happy Chinese New Year! Wellness and prosperity always. 💕

 1. Heat a skillet/pan on medium low heat.

-2. Place leftover or fresh grated coconut on the skillet.
+2. Place leftover or freshly grated coconut on the skillet.
 If using frozen leftover or frozen fresh coconut, you can put straight into the skillet.
 No waiting.

 3. Continuously stir the grated coconut with a spatula/wok turner to ensure even toasting.
 As the coconut gets heated and toasted, it becomes lighter in weight.
 Takes about 15-35 minutes from 1 to 3 coconuts.